hujhax/austin-improv-wiki/Troupes/Who Wants Attention!.md

 	</table>
 </div>

-**Who Wants Attention?!** is an improv games-based troupe associated with [[The Hideout Theatre]].
+**Who Wants Attention?!** is an improv games-based troupe associated with [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>Who Wants Attention?! is Austin's newest games based improv troupe.</blockquote>
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Who Wants Attention?! is Austin's newest games based improv troupe.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>We are a brand new games based troupe.
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We are a brand new games based troupe.
 We are comprised of recent Hideout graduates and soon to be graduates.</blockquote>

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]